Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 It is my goal to eventually update this guide to include more of a full-blown DPS build, as well as a PVP build.
 These are builds that I am currently using, but am not quite ready to share as I am still testing them.

-In the current Mod 11.5, loadouts were introduced.
-Here is a little bit of confirmation about what loadouts will and will not do for you.
+Loadouts were introduced in Mod 11.5.
+Here is a little bit of information about what loadouts will and will not do for you.
 Loadouts will allow you to switch Paragon Paths and Feat tracks, including all the points spent there.
 You can reassign where your ability score points go but you CAN’T reroll you ability scores.
 For those wanting to do a little bit of everything in the game and with builds, you will want to roll a race and ability scores that are relatively universal.
 Loadouts will let you completely reassign power points.
 You can switch all gear and artifacts, but enchantments MUST stay with the gear.
 If you want to run a Frost enchantment in your PVE weapons, you can’t map that weapon to PVP with a fey touched enchantment.
 You need a separate weapon set and enchantment, or you need to spend gold to move enchantments around, Loadouts will not adjust companions or mounts and insignia bonuses.
-If you really wanted to get the most out of a DPS build versus tank build, those things would need to be adjusted manually.
+If you really wanted to get the most out of a DPS build versus tank build, those things would need to be adjusted manually like swapping enchantments or get entirely separate gear to slot in.
 Loadouts can only be switched at the camp fire and additional loadouts currently cost 500 Zen each.

-- Versatile Defense- This race has an extra 3% Damage Resistance (DR) than other races.
+- Versatile Defense- This race has an extra 3% Defense stat.

 - Heroic Effort- You are granted 3 additional Heroic points to use in their Heroic Feats.

 The Guardian Fighter first and foremost is a Tank.
 When you cue for a dungeon, the server picks you up as a tank, even if you are built for DPS.
 Defense will be one of the first stats that you stack on your character with the goal of reaching 80% DR, which is generally accepted as the cap.
-Some even say 90% for the newest content, and when Mod 12 hits, your DR may want to be even higher.
-Having 3 extra points into your heroic feats is something to make any class jealous, it’s the best.
+Some even say 90% or more for the newest content; your DR may want to be even higher.
+Having 3 extra points into your heroic feats is something to make any class jealous, it’s a solid choice.
 More heroic feats means more initial stats on your character.
+The extra Defense is only to Defense stat, and not DR as the tooltip states, but if you’re going to have extra stat, it doesn’t hurt for it to be Defense.

 - Stand Your Ground- You have 20% resistance to Knock back and Repel effects.